 This is a chapter from my Photographer’s Guide to Social Media & Marketing.

-Reddit is a great website to market yourself as a photography and to get feedback on your photos.
+Reddit is a great website to market yourself as a photographer and to get feedback on your photos.

 But there are rules.